colmoneill/drafts/PZIyear2/2016_11_09_Thesis-outline0.2.md

 ## Thesis outline
-##### standing outline for Thesis Graduate Seminar deadline 2016_11_09 after 10 am meeting.
+##### standing outline for Thesis Graduate Seminar deadline 2016_11_09 after 10am meeting with Marloes.

-Central research question: How do visual production software technologies transfer knowledge and skills of the craft they virtualise?
+Central research question: How do visual production software technologies transfer the knowledge and skills of the craft they virtualise?

 <blockquote>
 *Technology is typically seen as a problem-solver, and well-designed technology **is supposed to follow an according aesthetic of efficiency**, ease and—ultimately—automation.*